nakitamccool/francisillingworth-milestone-project-3/README.md

 Edit cuisine type - Allows users to update existing cuisine types on database by editing the name and submitting the changes.

+Find recipe - Allows users to seach for recipes by cuisine type or author by chosing values from two separate dropdown lists.

 #### Features Left to Implement